plancksecurity/foundation-libPlanckTransport/PEPIPsecControlChannel/TestAutoSendingControlChannel/README.md

 Simple executable that:

 - starts a connection to the server (aka.
 Supervisor)
-- repeatally calls `send` on the SupervisorInterface in a given time interval
+- repeatally calls `send` on the SupervisorInterface in a given time interval.